ALYMPICS: LLM Agents Meet Game Theory -- Exploring Strategic Decision-Making with AI Agents: Pilot Demonstration: Water Allocation Challenge

-The Water Allocation Challenge presents a complex and dynamic game.
-Conducting experiments involving humans is costly, hard to control, and not easily reproducible.
-We leverage \textit{Alympics} for emulation in order to investigate the phenomenon of strategic interaction among agents.
+Our focus lies in the competitions among agent players within \textit{Alympics} and the qualitative assessment of these agents' strategic behaviors.

-Our primary focus lies in the competitions among agent players within the sandbox world.
-Specifically, we will analyze the mutual influence of bids among players, the impacts of income inequality and variations in requirements on player survival, as well as the adaptation of players' strategies.
+We repeat the emulations and analyze the mutual influence of bidding strategies among agents, the impacts of income inequality and variations in requirements on player survival, as well as the evolution of agent players' strategic adaptations.
+Then, we modify the emulation parameters, such as resource availability and agent characteristics, to study their influence on the agents' bidding behaviors.

-Furthermore, we will modify the sandbox environment for generative agents and observe how these adjustments affect the bids made by the agent players.
+To evaluate the extent to which LLM Agents demonstrate strategic reasoning and strategy evolution, we invited 10 human subjects to conduct a subjective evaluation of the agent's performance in the game.
+These findings offer insights into the agents' capabilities for strategic decision-making within complex socioeconomic environments.
+Details are elaborated in the Section \ref{sec:evaluation}.